See how we did a tween room makeover for my daughter in this post sponsored by ABRAMS Books.

 This is not our first time surprising Ayva like this.
 We’ve updated her room twice before, and we know how much she loves walking into a whole new room.

-A room update makes a fantastic gift and is a good way to show your kiddo that you notice what’s important to them.
+A tween room makeover makes a fantastic gift and is a good way to show your kiddo that you notice what’s important to them.

-How to plan a surprise room update for your kid
+How to plan a surprise Tween Room makeover

 Create a realistic plan.